ivo-toby/gpt-notes-to-tasks/README.md

 # Daily Notes AI Summarization

 This Python script is a note summarizer that processes daily, weekly, and meeting notes.
-It uses the OpenAI API (gpt4o-mini) to summarize notes and identify tasks.
+It uses the OpenAI API to summarize notes, identify tasks, and maintain a semantic knowledge base.
-It can also extract action items and add them to the Apple Reminders App.
-Last but not least; it's able to extract learnings from a separate file and autogenerate tags for each of the learnings.
-Learnings are stored individually in a separate folder.
+It can extract action items and add them to the Apple Reminders App, extract learnings with auto-generated tags, and find semantically similar content across all your notes.
 The script accepts several command-line arguments to customize its behavior.

 ## What does it do?

-Based on timestamped notes in a single file it can generate
+Based on timestamped notes in a single file it can:

-- A daily summary, including tags and actionable items
+- Generate a daily summary, including tags and actionable items
-- A weekly summary (including accomplishments and learnings)
+- Create a weekly summary (including accomplishments and learnings)
 - Extract meeting notes
-- Extract action items and add them to the Apple Reminders App.
+- Extract action items and add them to the Apple Reminders App
 - Extract learnings and generate tags for each of the learnings
+- Build and maintain a semantic knowledge base of your notes
+- Find related content across all your notes using semantic search

 _Please note_

-This script has been entirely created by CodeLLama, GPT-4o and Claude 3.5 Sonnet.
+This script has been entirely created by CodeLLama, GPT-4, and Claude 3.5 Sonnet.

 ## Why this script